tbensky/PrologScheduling/README.md

 how to handle this."

 This is not the case.
-Prolog (just like your favorite procedural language) may be able to handle such things, but you still have to tell it how.
-All told, Prolog is a just search language.
-Its core contains all of the best practices for matching a pattern (you give it), to some data (that you also give it).
-It returns
+Prolog (just like your favorite procedural language) may be able to handle such things, *but you still have to tell it how.*  All told, Prolog is a search language.
+Its core looks at all of your unknowns and tries to "instantiate" them with values that are consistent with rules and data you've told it about.

-"true" if it finds a match between the two.
+Internally, it contains all of the best "search" practices for matching a pattern (you give it), to some data (that you also give it).
+It returns "true" if it finds a match between the two.
 It is generalized search language, that uses backtracking for search efficiency.

 The power of Prolog as we see it is twofold: